 SOOTHERED ANTICIPATION – Being in labour is neither an easy nor a quick process.
 It can last for days and, although it is the most rewarding experience, it also is amongst the most exhausting ones.
-Besides being a highly unsafe and risky process, home births were a grinding procedure for both the mother, the father, and all the close relatives who, back in the day, used to gather to the family’s home as to celebrate the birth of the new family member.
-Known to be the best cure to apprehension, the father and mostly the men of the family used to puff on habanos as to soften the feeling of anticipation.
-In particular, the family’s men, and in some rare cases even women, preferred lighting large and thick gauged cigars, like the Montecristo Churchills Anejados Cigar, perfect to help pass the time.
-Measuring at 178 mm long by a 47 ring gauge, anejados rewards the smoker with plentiful flavours for almost two hours.
+Besides being a highly unsafe and risky process, home births were a grinding procedure for both the mother, the father and all the close relatives who, back in the day, used to gather to the family’s home as to celebrate the birth of the new family member.
+Known to be the best cure to apprehension, the father and mostly the men of the family used to puff on Habanos as to soften the feeling of anticipation.
+In particular, the family’s men, and in some rare cases even women, preferred lighting large and thick gauged cigars, like the Partagas Lusitanias Cigar, perfect to help pass the time.
+Measuring at 194 mm long by a 49 ring gauge it rewards the smoker with plentiful flavours for almost two hours.

-CELEBRATORY SMOKE – After the long and tiresome process of either anticipating or giving birth to your child, a celebration is in order, and what could possibly be more fitting than puffing on an excellent habano from Cohiba or Romeo y Julieta Cigars?
+CELEBRATORY SMOKE – After the long and tiresome process of either anticipating or giving birth to your child, a celebration is in order, and what could possibly be more fitting than puffing on an excellent Habano from Cohiba or Romeo y Julieta Cigars?
 Back when homebirths were widely popular, celebratory dads would often gather with friends in the parlour of their home and pass around cigars to light up once the baby was born.
 In rarer cases, some would even pop a bottle of champagne, making this festive gathering extra special.
 However, a few claim that this cigar tradition goes way back, tracing to the first American Indians.
 To elaborate, the men of each tribe exchanged gifts to celebrate the birth of a child, in which a primitive form of cigars was amongst the most prized offerings.
-Regardless the origins of this custom, habanos have served as a splendour way to celebrate the birth of a baby.
-One of the most adored cigars by cigar aficionados everywhere, the Romeo y Julieta Tacos Edicion Limitada 2018 Cigar is the ideal smoke to celebrate the birth of the newest family member.
-Created with tobacco aged for a minimum of two years, the tacos cigar measures at 169 mm long by a ring gauge of 49 and produces a medium to full-bodied smoke, a Limited Editions puro that guarantees a memorable smoking experience.
+Regardless of the origins of this custom, Habanos have served as a splendour way to celebrate the birth of a baby.
+One of the most adored cigars by cigar aficionados everywhere, the Romeo y Julieta Churchill Cigar is the ideal smoke to celebrate the birth of the newest family member.
+Filled with the finest blend of tobacco leaves, the Churchill cigar measures at 178 mm long by a ring gauge of 47 and produces a medium-bodied smoke.

 CIGARS AFTER BIRTH TODAY – Nowadays, the celebrations after the birth of a baby do not share the same festive grace that did in the past.
-With most childbirths taking place in birth clinics and hospitals, it is almost impossible for dads and family to light celebratory habano once their new family member comes to life.
+With most childbirths taking place in birth clinics and hospitals, it is almost impossible for dads and family to light celebratory Habano once their new family member comes to life.
 However, true cigar aficionados want to keep this tradition alive by lighting a festive cigar once they either leave the hospital or from the comfort of their own home.
-Perfect for a celebratory smoke, the Ramon Allones Small Club Coronas Cigar is the most suitable smoke for this occasion.
-Coming in a relatively small format measuring 110 mm long by a 42 ring gauge, the small club coronas cigar is made using only the very best tobacco leaves from the Vuelta Abajo territory.
+Perfect for a celebratory smoke, the Cohiba Behike 54 Cigar is the most suitable smoke for this occasion.